himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 didn't seem to like virgl</div>
 </center>

-**Not entirely sure about hardware support**: So far my working VMs have mostly just been on my desktop, which has a AMD RX580 GPU.
-I tried it on my T470 Thinkpad with integrated intel graphics, and a Fedora guest, but the graphics were all glitch at the login screen.
-So I don't know what hardware supports it and what doesn't.
+**Not entirely sure about hardware support**: So far my working VMs have just been on my desktop, which has an AMD RX580 GPU.
+I tried using a Fedora guest on my T470 Thinkpad which has integrated Intel graphics, but the screen was all crazy at the login screen.
+So, I don't know what hardware supports it and what doesn't.
 It's possible that different hardware might just need different settings selected.

 ## Conclusion

 Overall, I love this setup.
-It allows me to use my desktop to it's full potential, by running full screen VMs I can get sucked into and forget I'm in a guest os.
-This works really well for helping to test fedora packages, or maintaining a [Rawhide]() machine.
-Virgl is a awesome projects and I hope it continues to progress over time.
+It allows me to use my desktop to it's full potential, by running full screen VMs I can jump into and forget that I am in a vitalized system.
+This works well when testing fedora packages, or maintaining a [Rawhide](https://fedoraproject.org/wiki/Releases/Rawhide) machine.
+Virgl is an awesome projects and I hope it continues to progress over time.
 If you haven't tried it yet, give it a shot!